|Back of a TSR t-shirt advertising the upcoming third edition.

 —Stuart Marshall, 2007

 The narcissism of small differences and a fundamental misunderstanding of the legal basis that Finch and Marshall felt compelled to operate under ensured that OSRIC would be castigated by some for its deviations from 1st edition core, but overall it was a clear success.
-Its popularity was such that Marshall was eventually persuaded to "finish" it: OSRIC v2.0 was a complete rules system, 402 pages to the original's 132 pages, and was released in November 2008.
+Its popularity was such that Marshall was eventually persuaded to "finish" it: OSRIC v2.0 was a complete rules system, 402 pages to the original's 132 pages.
+With the assistance of an enlarged editorial crew, it was released in November 2008.
 Now one could play OSRIC instead of 1st edition if they so desired.
-But the increasing popularity of B/X and games derived from it, and OSRIC's lack of direct (as opposed to third-party) product support, has kept it largely as the publishing vehicle it was originally intended to be.
+But the increasing popularity of the simpler B/X and games derived from it, plus OSRIC's lack of direct (as opposed to third-party) product support and its more conservative licensing rules, has kept it largely as the publishing vehicle it was originally intended to be.

 With OSRIC having blazed the initial trail, the release of the next major OSR game, Labyrinth Lord, was fairly straightforward.
 Daniel Proctor announced the impending release on Dragonsfoot in May 2007, and the game appeared in August of that year.
 It was a full game, like BFRPG, and based on B/X, like BFRPG, but Proctor did not see the two as rivals: